clinical-meteor/cookbook/README.md

 Sure you could add Ember in, but dear lord, why?
 Ember and Meteor are essentially the same.
 Saying "I want to use Ember in Meteor" is like saying, "I want to drive a Mazda in my Porche".

 **Q:  What about Angular.js?
 Wouldn't Angular and Meteor work great together?**
-See the question about Ember.
-It's redundant.
+Ah...  so you want to drive a Ford in your Porche, instead.
+Mmhmmm.
+See the question above about Ember.
+Angular.js is redundant.
+Don't overcomplicate things with Ember.js, Angular.js, Knockout.js, or any of the other MVC frameworks.
+When needed, Meteor will use Backbone.js for it's MVC.

 **Q:  How do I add MVC to my application?**
 The MVC pattern in Meteor is dead simple.
 The Model is coded up in HTML, the Controller is coded in Javascript, and the View is coded up in CSS.
 It's that simple.
-Don't overcomplicate things with Ember.js, Angular.js, Knockout.js, or any of the other MVC frameworks.
-When needed, Meteor will use Backbone.js for it's MVC.
+Let's repeat that.
+This time in bold:

 **Model is HTML, View is CSS, and Controller is Javascript**